 The pleasure of looking at a great scenic vista can be compounded by planning well for your trip.
-Whether you're hiking to your favourite lookout, making your way to some unique area you’ve never been to before, or are a regular at weekend-long music festivals, the tent you pack can make the experience much more pleasant.
+Whether hiking to your favourite lookout, making your way to some unique area never visited before, or are a regular at weekend-long music festivals, the tent you pack can make the experience much more pleasant.
 But which tent should you buy?

 For more information on camping and hiking see Outdoors.

 Tent capacity is based on the number of sleeping bags that will fit in, rather than storage space for luggage and other camping gear.
 Good camping retailers have samples of their tents erected in store so you really know how much room you will have.
 Visit when buying and try the tent out see how you fit inside the tent; this will give you an idea of just how tight the fit is and if you need a larger sized tent.
 You'll find our review of larger tents here.

 CHOICE's experts independently test a wide range of products and services to bring you unbiased reviews, product comparison tools and buying advice that is trusted by 160,000+ members.

 *Billed quarterly as $22.95

 Diamantina Explore 2